-The Webadmin-interface receives the information from dCache info service as XML which are parsed and presented.
 For authentication and authorisation it offers usage of username/password (currently KAuth-File) or grid-certificates talking to gPlazma.
 It also offers a non-authenticated, read-only mode.

 If you are logged in as admin it is possible to send a command to multiple pools or a whole poolgroup in one go.
 It is even possible to send a command to any dCache-Cell.
+Also, there is information like their size, their id and used space on linkgroups and spacetokens available.